gsss18spd/Canon_printer/README.md

 sudo /etc/init.d/ccpd start
 ```

-( Some sources say to rather do :
+( Some non-tested sources say to rather do :

 ```
 #Add printer (for LBP2900):